|A quarter of a century, more or less|

 So the game remained on the shelf and all physical evidence of it was wiped out in the explosion of SE Fireworks in May 2000.

 I didn't worry about that.
 The reason I could conceive Mu without so much as a checker, is the same that made me unable to forget it: it's a self explanatory organism with will, intent and logic, rather than a bag of assorted rules and restrictions.
 It would always explain itself.
-The only mental note I took is when Phalanx became a segmented game too, specifically to allow a 'non-compact' lay out.
-That kind of layout, I thought, would improve Mu too, especially since the implication would be a 'fragmented' Wall consisting of different parts.
+I saw that the segmented lay-out would improve the game considerably, especially since the implication would be a 'fragmented' Wall consisting of different parts.

-Mu was published (republished is too much a word) in december 2009, even after late arrivals & final whispers, but then, it isn't exactly a new invention.
+Mu was published (republished is too much a word) in december 2009, even after the first version late arrivals & final whispers, but it isn't exactly a new invention.